Muscle Contraction – Muscles Ep 2

 One sarcomere in a myofibril

-During muscle contraction, actin slides over myosin to change the length of the sarcomere.
+During muscle contraction, actin is pulled over myosin to change the length of the sarcomere.
 The actin and myosin filaments themselves never change length.

 Myosin has a number of projections along it’s length called globular myosin heads.
 These bind to actin during the muscle contraction process as described below.
 They are hinged to allow movement, another important part of the contraction process.
-However, when a muscle fibre cell is not stimulated, the globular myosin heads are not able to bind to actin because the binding site is blocked by a fibrous protein called tropomyosin.
+However, when a muscle fibre cell is not being stimulated, the globular myosin heads are not able to bind to actin because the binding site is blocked by a fibrous protein called tropomyosin.
 Tropomyosin is bound to another protein called troponin.
+There is also a molecule of ADP and Pi attached to each myosin head.

 The muscle contraction process

 Muscle contraction is triggered by the arrival of an action potential from a motor neurone.
+Acetylcholine is released at neuromuscular junctions as described here.
 The following process occurs:

 1. The sarcolemma depolarises.
 The depolarisation spreads down the T-tubules and reaches the sarcoplasmic reticulum inside the muscle fibre cell.

-2. Calcium ion (Ca2+) channels in the sarcoplasmic reticulum open and Ca2+ ions are released into the sarcoplasm.
+2. When the sarcoplasmic reticulum depolarises, calcium ion (Ca2+) channels in the sarcoplasmic reticulum open and Ca2+ ions diffuse into the sarcoplasm.
+They diffuse into myofibrils.

 3. Ca2+ ions bind to troponin which causes troponin to change shape and pull tropomyosin out of the actin-myosin binding site.
 The globular myosin head is able to bind to actin and form an actin-myosin cross bridge.

 This process continues for as along as Ca2+ ions are bound to troponin.
-The cross bridges between actin and myosin are very quickly formed and broken so that actin slides over myosin.
+The cross bridges between actin and myosin are very quickly formed and broken so that actin is pulled over myosin.
 The sarcomere shortens.

 When the muscle fibre cell is no longer being stimulated by the motor neurone, the Ca2+ are taken back into the sarcoplasmic reticulum by active transport.
 Therefore they are no longer bound to troponin, and tropomyosin blocks the actin-myosin binding site again.
 Actin slides back to it’s original position, and the sarcomere lengthens.
 The muscle is now back in a relaxed state.